 (Head: School C)

-PPD is required to focus upon school improvement and therefore it must be professionally relevant and yet several responses link professional relevance with CPD rather than PPD.
-However, some leaders demonstrated a good understanding of the potential of PPD to empower staff:
+PPD for teachers is required to focus upon school improvement and therefore it must be professionally relevant, yet several responses link professional relevance with CPD rather than PPD.
+However, some leaders felt that PPD has the potential to empower staff:

 I suppose that one of the things we have found is that the experience has been very motivating for staff that … the remorseless unforgiving nature of the hamster wheel of college life means that often people don’t have the opportunity to take time out and reflect in a supportive environment and that can be quite illuminating to people. ….